-In the last decade, pedestrian fatalities have diminished by around 37% in the EU, while the total number of fatalities decreased by nearly 45%.
-In 2013, the proportion of fatally injured pedestrians of the total number of traffic fatalities was the lowest in the Netherlands (11%) and in Finland and Belgium (13% and 14% respectively) and the highest in Romania and Latvia (39%).
-The EU average is 22%.
-See Erso Traffic Safety Basic Fact on Pedestrians for 2015.
+Between 2006 and 2015, pedestrian fatalities have diminished by around 36% in the EU, while the total number of fatalities decreased by nearly 40%.
+In 2015, the proportion of fatally injured pedestrians of the total number of traffic fatalities was the lowest in the Netherlands (11%) and in Finland (12%) and the highest Estonia (36%), Romania and Latvia (34%).
+The respective EU average was 21%.
+See ERSO Traffic Safety Basic Fact on Pedestrians, 2017.

-Bicycle fatalities make up 7,8% of the total number of road fatalities in 2013 in the EU countries.
-In these countries 2.017 people riding bicycles were killed in road accidents in 2013, which is 7,6% less than the 2.183 bicycle fatalities reported in 2012.
-In the EU the number of cyclist fatalities decreased by 32% during the decade 2004-2013.
+Bicycle fatalities make up 7,8% of the total number of road fatalities in 2015 in the EU countries.
+In these countries 2.043 people riding bicycles were killed in road accidents in 2015, which is 3,6% less than the 2.118 bicycle fatalities reported in 2014.
+In the EU, the number of cyclist fatalities decreased by 27% during the decade 2006-2015 (ERSO Traffic Safety Basic Fact on Cyclists, 2017).
 It should be noted, however, that reductions in the number of fatalities in a country cannot be evaluated without also looking at trends in mobility.
 Numbers of pedestrian and cyclist fatalities are affected both by the number of walkers and cyclists and the number of motorised vehicles with which they are likely to be in conflict.
 But mobility data on pedestrian kilometres and cyclist kilometres are only available for a few countries (see Table 6 for data for the Netherlands and the United Kingdom).